top of page

 We are proud to be recipients of the gold award from Green Tourism for our commitment to sustainable and ethical tourism.

 Here at Old Rectory House we are striving to lessen our environmental impact in every way possible.
-From the way we manage our 8 acres of grounds, our high-welfare approach to rearing our animals, the consumables used in the running of our business and the waste it produces.
-While renovating our properties, wherever practical we chose to use pre-loved furniture, vintage finds and reclaimed/upcycled items.
+From the way we manage our 8 acres of grounds, our high-welfare approach to rearing our animals, sourcing products locally, the consumables used in the running of our business and the waste it produces.
+We also make every effort to reduce our use of energy and water wherever possible.
 The green approach is at the forefront of our ethos and we actively encourage all our guests to follow our same principles.

 In 2017 we planted 3/4 of an acre of wildflower meadow as a haven for wildlife and pollinating insects.
 We get deer, pheasants and a host of other animals using the tall grasses to hide and shelter.
 We subsequently underplanted the meadow with 3,000 bulbs in 2021.
 When we installed our shepherd huts in 2020 we planted over 500 native shrubs and trees to lessen the environmental impact of the project.
 The extra hedgerows and trees creates a perfect habitat for wildlife as well as shelter and food for our livestock.
 We are continually adding new trees to our orchard to achieve a wider variety and extend the growing season (and our pigs are very grateful of all the windfall fruit!)